BenjaminDavidPinter/Jobby/README.md

 Also, wow do I need better tests.
 We should bring Moq into the test framework and start to work out some actual tests.

+### 1-30-23

+Sitting in the hospital this morning, waiting for my Popop to have some outpatient work done.
+Thinking about what the next best steps are for jobby.

+I think it's time for a refactor; Namely, some members and properties are exposed which I had no initially expected to be, and they sit with ugly underscores before their name, and they have 'internal' appended to them.
+So let's spend the time to fix all those up first.

 ## Additional Features List
 - ~~Clean up task queue when a task is completed.~~
 - ~~Some kind of way to elegantly fail a job.~~